Bitagora/bitagora-web/privacy.md

 2. All the software required to install and run a validator node is open-source and can be reviewed in the [Bitagora repo](https://github.com/Bitagora/bitagora-node).
 3. Once installed, validator nodes make their IP known to other nodes for the purpose of peering and consensus building using the PoET protocol adapted from the [Sawtooth-Hyperledger project](https://github.com/hyperledger/sawtooth-core).
 No other private information from the node is broadcasted to the network during peer-to-peer interaction.
 4. Nodes are accessible to other peers and clients through selected open ports.
 These ports should be made accessible by the user for the node to be fully functional.
+5. The database containing the public ledger's transactions and state is stored locally at the node's machine.
+6. When uninstalling the validator node, users will effectively remove all files and data related with the ledger and peer-to-peer network.
+Thereafter, their IP will no longer be discoverable by other nodes in the network.

 ### 5. Contact
 1. If you have any queries regarding this policy, you can contact Bitagora by email at mail@bitagora.cc.